 Conduct occurring outside of the normal school day or off school property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will result in disciplinary action, which may include, but is not limited to, shortterm, long-term or permanent removal from a program, or placement in a different course or program.

-School Safety and Bullying Prevention Act (Okla.
-Stat. tit.
-70, § 24-100.2)

 The Oklahoma Legislature established the School Safety and Bullying Prevention Act with the express intent of prohibiting bullying in all schools.
 In addition to the prohibition listed in the student discipline code, above, the board has adopted a separate policy prohibiting bullying and outlining the district's plan to address it.